John Deere

-Deere & Company, doing business as John Deere (/ˈdʒɒnˈdɪə/), is an American corporation that manufactures agricultural machinery, heavy equipment, forestry machinery, diesel engines, drivetrains (axles, transmissions, gearboxes) used in heavy equipment and lawn care equipment.
+Deere & Company (doing business as John Deere) (/ˈdʒɒnˈdɪə/), is an American corporation that manufactures agricultural machinery, heavy equipment, forestry machinery, diesel engines, drivetrains (axles, transmissions, gearboxes) used in heavy equipment and lawn care equipment.
 It also provides financial services and other related activities.

 Deere & Company is listed on the New York Stock Exchange under the symbol DE.
 The company's slogan is "Nothing Runs Like a Deere", and its logo is a leaping deer with the words "John Deere".
-It has used various logos incorporating a leaping deer for over 155 years.
+It has used logos incorporating a leaping deer for over 155 years.
 It is headquartered in Moline, Illinois.

-During 2018 Deere and Company along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 It ranked in the 2022 Fortune 500 list of the largest United States corporations.
 Its tractor series include D series, E series, Specialty Tractors, Super Heavy Duty Tractors, and JDLink.

 History

 19th century

-Deere & Company began when John Deere, born in Rutland, Vermont, United States, on February 7, 1804, moved to Grand Detour, Illinois, in 1836, to escape bankruptcy in Vermont.
-Already an established blacksmith, Deere opened a 1378 sqft shop in Grand Detour in 1837, which allowed him to serve as a general repairman in the village, as well as a manufacturer of tools such as pitchforks and shovels.

-Tools were just a start; the item that set him apart was the self-scouring steel plow, which was pioneered in 1837 when John Deere fashioned a Scottish steel saw blade into a plow.
+In 1836 Deere & Company began when John Deere, born in Rutland, Vermont, United States, on February 7, 1804, moved to Grand Detour, Illinois to escape bankruptcy in Vermont.
+Already an established blacksmith, Deere opened a 1378 sqft shop in Grand Detour in 1837, which allowed him to serve as a general repairman in the village, and a manufacturer of tools such as pitchforks and shovels.
+An item that set him apart was the self-scouring steel plow, which was pioneered in 1837 when John Deere fashioned a Scottish steel saw blade into a plow.

 Prior to Deere's steel plow, most farmers used iron or wooden plows to which the rich Midwestern soil stuck, so they had to be cleaned frequently.
 Deere created a highly polished steel surface that allowed the soil to slide easily.
 This tool addressed the difficulty of tilling the Prairie State's soil and greatly aided migration into the American Great Plains in the 19th and early 20th centuries.

-The traditional way of doing business was to make the product as, and when, it was ordered.
-This style was very slow.
-As Deere realized that this was not going to be a viable business model, he increased the rate of production by manufacturing plows before putting them up for sale; this allowed customers to not only see what they were buying beforehand but also allowed his customers to purchase his products straight away.
-Word of his products began to spread quickly.